Azul produces three different distributions of Azul Zulu Builds of OpenJDK: CA, SA, and NV.

 - The CA distribution is not guaranteed to be free of GPLv2 classpath contamination.
 See for more information.

-The SA distribution is our “Subscriber Access” build of Azul Zulu.
+The SA distribution is our “Subscriber Availability” build of Azul Zulu.

 - SA builds of Zulu are tested, certified, and commercially supported Azul Zulu builds of OpenJDK whereby Azul ensures that software that uses the Accessible APIs of the product is not required to carry a specific license and that such use does not contaminate the code or intellectual property of such software with any license requirements.
 See for more information.